A Possibility in Algorithmic Fairness: Can Calibration and Equal Error Rates Be Reconciled?: Theoretical Results

 \subsubsection{Classifiers Satisfying Equal Error Rates}

-We wish to identify the entire space of error rates in $\mathbb{R}^2$ achievable by classifiers with equal error rates. \citet{hardt_equality_2016} succeeded in doing so, and we review and adapt their results in this subsection.
+We wish to identify the entire set of error rates in $\mathbb{R}^2$ achievable by classifiers with equal error rates.
+Hardt et al. \cite{hardt_equality_2016} succeeded in doing so, and we review and adapt their results in this subsection.
 To lay the groundwork for the geometric reasoning to follow, we first denote the group $A$ false positive rate and true positive rate associated with a given classifier $\hat y$ as a point in $\bb{R}^2$,

-We may now define the space of achievable error rates in $\mathbb{R}^2$.
+We may now define the set of achievable error rates in $\mathbb{R}^2$.
 Let $\mathcal{H}$ be the set of all possibly random classifiers $h(X,A)$.
 The set of achievable error rates for group $A$ is

 and the set of achievable rates for all classifiers satisfying equal error rates is given by $S(L) \cap S(H)$.
-To better understand this intersection, we characterize $S(A)$ in terms of Receiver Operator Characteristic (ROC) curves following \citet{hardt_equality_2016}.
+To better understand this intersection, we characterize $S(A)$ in terms of Receiver Operator Characteristic (ROC) curves following Hardt et al.~\cite{hardt_equality_2016}.
 By definition, an ROC curve of a given score $p$ traces the true and false positive rates associated with each possible cutoff rule $\mathbbm{1}\{p \ge c\}$ for $c \in [0,1]$.
 Therefore it contains all points $\alpha(\mathbbm{1}\{p \ge c\},A)$.
-With these tools in hand, we are ready to characterize the feasible space of rates $S(A)$ for group $A$. \begin{proposition} Let $p^* = p^*(X,A)$ be the Bayes optimal score satisfying $p^* = \mathbb{E}[Y|X,A]$, i.e., the best score given our data.
+With these tools in hand, we are ready to characterize the feasible set of rates $S(A)$ for group~$A$. \begin{proposition} Let $p^* = p^*(X,A)$ be the Bayes optimal score satisfying $p^* = \mathbb{E}[Y|X,A]$, i.e., the best score given our data.
 Then the set of achievable rates $S(A)$ is exactly the convex hull of the union of the group-$A$ ROC curve of the best score $p^*$ and the group-$A$ ROC curve of the worst score $1-p^*$, i.e.~the convex hull of